Apple in Education Profiles

 — Tracey Bratley, teacher at Flitch Green Academy

-The staff first purchased MacBooks, and as the curriculum evolved, they quickly added iPad and iPod touch devices.
+The staff first purchased MacBook computers, and as the curriculum evolved, they quickly added iPad and iPod touch devices.
 Apple products have become an essential piece of how students learn at Flitch Green.

-Flitch Green’s unique approach is taught through open-ended “experiences” where students use the Mac, iPod touch, and iPad, alongside more traditional media, to work towards an end product.
+Flitch Green’s unique approach is taught through open-ended ‘experiences’ where students use the Mac, iPod touch and iPad, alongside more traditional media, to work towards an end product.
 “This allows children to use all the resources they have available to them to represent what we’ve asked them to do,” says Principal Helen Johnson.
-“And normally they come back with things that we won’t have even dreamed of.”
+“And normally they come back with things that we won’t have even dreamt of.”

 Giving all students access to all of the Apple products was also a goal for the school.
-The 11-year-olds as well as the 4-year-olds are using the Mac, iPad, and iPod touch to explore and create.
+The 11-year-olds as well as the four-year-olds are using the Mac, iPad and iPod touch to explore and create.
 “Originally we thought the iPod touch would be great for the older children and the iPad being bigger would be for the younger children.
-But actually our 4-year-olds are more than capable of picking up the iPod touch, recording their voices, taking a photograph, or writing on it for phonic work,” says Helen Johnson.
+But actually our four-year-olds are more than capable of picking up the iPod touch, recording their voices, taking a photograph or writing on it for phonic work,” says Helen Johnson.
 The Flitch Green vision — right from the beginning — was to equip the children with the technological know-how so they would be well prepared once they got to the outside world.

-Creating their own learning experiences with Apple products allows the students to focus on their end-product.
-The Mac, iPad, and iPod touch lend themselves seamlessly to these cross-curricular experiences and give the students the choice of technology tools that best suits their individual projects.
+Creating their own learning experiences with Apple products allow the students focus on their end product.
+The Mac, iPad and iPod touch lend themselves seamlessly to these cross-curricular experiences and give the students the choice of technology tools that best suits their individual project.

-Since first opening its doors in 2008, Flitch Green’s academic scores have been enough to grant the school Academy status.
-Students are not only learning basic academic skills such as English, Math and Science, but they also learn and practice key life skills such as resilience, reflection, and risk taking.
-With the Mac, iPad, and iPod touch, lessons are fun, interesting, and packed with activity.
+Since first opening its doors in 2008, Flitch Green’s academic scores have been in the 90th percentile, granting the school Academy status.
+Students are not only learning basic academic skills such as English, maths and science, but they also learn and practise key life skills such as resilience, reflection and risk taking.
+With the Mac, iPad and iPod touch, lessons are fun, interesting and packed with activity.

 — Emma Nichols, Flitch Green Academy parent

-Besides academic achievement, Flitch Green Academy can also lay claim to having students that are excited about their learning and coming to school each morning.
+Besides academic achievement, Flitch Green Academy can also lay claim to having students who are excited about their learning.
+It has students excited to come to school each morning.
 And their enthusiasm and love of learning is carried home with them.
-They are confident, creative students that have had their curiosity fostered with the help of the Mac, iPad, and iPod touch.
+They are confident, creative students that have had their curiosity fostered with the help of the Mac, iPad and iPod touch.